The African Union gives its blessing despite noting shortcomings

 On the other hand, Tsvangirai has called the vote “null and void,” alleging widespread fraud.

-Mugabe, 89, has been at led Zimbabwe since 1980, the first seven years as prime minister.
-He is the only ruler the nation has known since it gained independence.
+Mugabe, 89, has been at the helm since 1980, the only president the nation has known since it gained independence from Britain.
+A win would extend his time in office to 38 years.

-The election marks an end to an uneasy coalition government between the two leaders.
-It was formed after violence marred the last balloting.
+The election marks an end to an uneasy coalition government between the two leaders formed after violence marred the last poll.
 At least 200 people were killed and thousands were injured in post-election violence in 2008.

 The election commission has until Monday to announce the official results.